mmillar-bolis/The-36-Lessons-of-Vivec/about.md

 > ...or, better, in the skin of his enemies.
 >
-> <span style="display:inline-block;padding-left:4em">"The eyelid of the kingdom shall fill thiry[sic] and six folios, but the eye shall read the world."
+> <span style="display:inline-block;padding-left:4em">"The eyelid of the kingdom shall fill thiry and six folios, but the eye shall read the world."
 By this the Hortator needs me to understand.</span>
 >
 > The sword is an impatient signature.
 Write no contacts on...